Click

 + Basic skills related to Storytelling

-+ Using at least one contemporary communication tool
++ Insight into using at least one contemporary communication tool

 Meet your teachers

-Kate is from Switzerland and is responsible for 'Imprint' Communication & Storytelling.
-She is a skilled and sought after communicator.
-In addition, she teaches leadership and other topics related to personal faith.
-In addition, Kate is studying theology.
+Kate is from Switzerland and is responsible for Communication & Storytelling.
+She is a skilled and sought-after communicator.
+In addition, she teaches leadership and other personal faith topics.
+Kate is also studying theology.

 Leadership & Innovation

-It all comes down to leadership, and whether your skills in this area have been developed and shaped by others who know leadership in practice.
-Jesus led the way as the ultimate example of a good leader.
+It all comes down to leadership and whether your skills in this area have been developed and shaped by others who know leadership in practice.
+Jesus led the way as the ultimate example of a great leader.
 He created a team that changed the world through their courage and innovation.
-But it didn't start there; they started fearful and out of control.
-Good leaders are not born, they are shaped and developed.
+But it didn't start there; they started out fearful and uncontrolled.
+Great leaders aren't born, they are shaped and developed.
 That's what we do at Acts Academy.

-We invite you to join a track where you'll learn about leadership, being authentic, building dynamic teams, resolving conflict, creating and transforming culture, and taking a vision from dream to reality.
-Whether you want to start a new association, a church, a business or just become a better leader in the church or community, you will get the tools from the best leaders from an international network of both churches and businesses.
+We invite you to join a track where you learn about leadership, being authentic, building dynamic teams, resolving conflict, creating and transforming culture and bringing a vision from dream to reality.
+Whether you want to start a new association, a church, a business or just become a better leader in the church or society, you will get the tools from the best leaders from an international network of both churches and business.

-At Acts Academy, future leaders are shaped for communities, churches and society.
-Through theory, discipleship, mentoring and practical application, we create leaders who can demonstrate courage, take responsibility, build teams, develop people and create change.
+At Acts Academy, future leaders for communities, churches and society are shaped.
+Through theory, companionship, mentoring and practical application, we create leaders who can show courage, take responsibility, build teams, develop people and create change.

-We mean it when we say we will develop and bring out the best in you.
-In an environment where there are high expectations, clear boundaries and an expectation of personal empathy, as well as a desire to learn and grow, you will develop into a leader who can be innovative, courageous and able to make an impact.
+We mean it when we say we want to develop and bring out the best in you.
+In an environment with high ceilings, a clear framework and an expectation of personal empathy, as well as a desire to learn and develop, you will develop into a leader who can be innovative, courageous and able to make an impact.

-In the Leadership and Innovation track, we work on leadership in three areas: leading yourself, leading others and leading in context.
-Each area is touched upon several times during the year.
-We work with courses of about three weeks at a time, where teaching is given, group assignments are made, reflection is done, work is done in mentor groups, etc. We want to leave room for the material to be worked on in both theory and practice.
-Therefore, project management will also be taught and there will be various management challenges, such as managing the mission trip.
-During the year, there will be three written assignments (approximately 1,000 words), which can be written in English or Danish.
+In Leadership and Innovation, we work with leadership in three areas: Leading yourself, leading others and leading in context.
+Each area is touched on several times throughout the year.
+We work with courses of about three weeks at a time, where we teach, do group assignments, reflect, work in mentor groups, etc. We want to leave room to work with the material in both theory and practice.
+Therefore, project management will also be taught, and there will be various leadership challenges, such as leading the mission trip.
+During the year, there will be three written assignments (approx. 1,000 words), which can be written in Danish or English.

-No prior leadership experience is required, but we expect everyone to be serious about the subject and open to learning.
-A compendium of material for preparation and further self-study will be produced.
+There are no requirements for prior management experience, but we expect everyone to work seriously with the subject and be open to learning.
+A compendium of material for preparation and further self-study will be provided.

 + Leading others